 The Brownfield Register Strategy

 Brownfield land are those sites which have been previously developed but are no longer in use (such as old industrial sites).
 The National Land Use Database (NLUD) estimates that around 55,000 hectares of brownfield land are currently available for development in England.
 Of course, not all these sites will be suitable for housing development and many will have high remediation costs.

-Accordingly, to help identify suitable brownfield land for housing development, from the 31st December 2017 all local planning authorities in England have been required to maintain a Brownfield Land Register.
+Accordingly, to help identify suitable brownfield land for housing development, from the 31 December 2017 all Local Planning Authorities in England have been required to maintain a Brownfield Land Register.
 Such registers consist of a comprehensive list of all identified brownfield land that are suitable for housing (irrespective of their planning status) (Part 1).

 How is a Brownfield Register reviewed and updated?

 Local Planning Authorities are required to review their registers at least once a year.
 Reviews will ensure that sites which no longer meet the criteria for inclusion are removed and new sites are assessed and entered if it is appropriate to do so.

 Having your site listed on the Brownfield Register can significantly improve your prospects of securing planning permission.
 The most obvious advantage is your ability to apply for PiP consent instead of planning permission.
 Additionally, the National Planning Policy Framework, February 2019, (NPPF) provides the following specific benefits:

 - the use of brownfield land for housing will be given ‘substantial weight’ in local and neighbourhood planning policies and planning application decisions

 - the reduction of affordable housing contributions for housing development on brownfield land by such sum proportionate to the equivalent existing gross floorspace of the existing buildings

 - Local Planning Authorities are required to take a proactive role in identifying and helping to bring forward land that may be suitable for meeting development needs, such as brownfield registers, using the full range of powers available to them